 In fact, that clunker can be a mistake.

-“Those cars, even if they are ten years old, don’t have safety features that newer cars have,” says Deborah Trombley, senior program manager with the National Safety Council.
+“Those cars, even if they are ten years old, don’t have safety features that newer cars have,” says Deborah Trombley, former senior program manager with the National Safety Council.

 It’s not that your teenager needs to drive a brand-new car, but the ideal first car for teens to drive would be an automobile that has safety features that have become standard in only the last few years, like antilock brakes, stability control, and side- and head-protecting airbags.
 Tires are another safety feature to keep an eye on if you’re buying a car for your teenager.
 If they need replacing, don’t wait.